Foundation Models for Zero-Shot Segmentation of Scientific Images without AI-Ready Data: Dataset Description

 \section{Dataset Description}

-The samples contain two types of iridium oxide catalysts: amorphous IrO$_2$ and crystalline IrO$_2$, embedded within Nafion D2021 ionomer thin films.
+The samples contain two types of iridium oxide catalysts: amorphous IrO$_2$ and crystalline IrO$_2$, embedded within thin films of Nafion D2021 ionomer.
 In the catalyst layer, the ionomer binds the catalyst particles and enables proton conduction, which is essential for the operation of Proton Exchange Membrane (PEM) electrolyzers.

-This dataset was collected to improve understanding of catalyst loading and ionomer distribution in PEM catalyst layers~\cite{fornaciari2024achieving,kwon2024understanding}, which are critical for efficient water electrolysis.
+This dataset was collected to improve understanding of catalyst loading and ionomer distribution in PEM catalyst layers~\cite{fornaciari2025achieving,kwon2024understanding}, which are critical for efficient water electrolysis.
 The dataset presents several challenges, including the lack of ground-truth annotations, high noise levels in grayscale images, hindering visual separation of material phases, and variability in contrast caused by defocus and sample topography.

 Image acquisition was performed using Focused Ion Beam Scanning Electron Microscopy (FIB-SEM), a technique particularly suited for imaging materials that are sensitive to electron beams.
 The use of low-dose FIB-SEM allows for high-resolution imaging of thin-film ionomer morphology and coverage across the electrode structure, providing insights that are difficult to obtain with conventional electron microscopy techniques.
+These samples reveal distinctive structural properties, including needle-like morphologies in crystalline IrO$_2$ with a significantly higher specific surface area ($\sim$110 m$^2$ g$^{-1}$) compared to amorphous IrO$_x$ ($\sim$50 m$^2$ g$^{-1}$).